Azure-Samples/MqttApplicationSamples/README.md

 - **Azure Event Grid Namespaces**
 - **Mosquitto** for local development

-> [!NOTE]
-> These samples can also be leveraged for any MQTT Broker that supports X509 certificates authentication
+> Note: These samples can also be leveraged for any MQTT Broker that supports X509 certificates authentication

 ## :magic_wand: Prerequisites